norbelcasasmurillo/osticket-prereqs/README.md

 </p>
 <p>
 Log into the VM with Remote Desktop.
-Use the previous login infomration.
+Use the previous login information.

 </p>
 <br />